paper-engineer/minimal-mistakes-bookseries/README.md

 # change log

 todo
-- swap out css and see what happens
+- ~~swap out css and see what happens~~ (too hard basket)
-- fill out collections book structure with pages
+- fill out collections book structure with pages (done but the collections aren't working)
-- tack-on the nav pane stuff, making it iterate in alphabetical order over collections
+- tack-on the nav pane stuff, making it iterate in alphabetical order over collections (it builds, now sit on it until I get collections working)
-- formal support for subsites
+- formal support for subsites (yeah, let's make the books work first...)

 ---